 Holidays will move collection back one day.
 For example, Friday collection will be picked up on Saturday.
 If the actual holiday falls on a Saturday or Sunday, there will be no changes to the regular collection schedule that week.
 The following holidays do not affect your collection schedule: Martin Luther King Day, President's Day, Columbus Day, and Veterans Day.

-To see your specific holiday collection day, you can print a copy of the 2021 calendar.
+To see your specific holiday collection day, you can refer to the 2022 calendar here.